What Should We Tell the White House?

 about how to engage with the self-tracking movement, possibly including

-.
+the creation of a citizen data commons.
 I’d love to discuss further with anyone interested, and hear

 your thoughts on how we can best respond.